kubos/kubos/docs/services/comms-framework.rst

 It contains the following members:

-- ``read_conn`` - This is the connection structure which is used for reading from the communications device, for example a UART port or UDP socket.
-It should implement the Read trait.
+- ``read_conn`` - This is the connection structure which is used for reading from the communications device, for example a UART port or UDP socket
-- ``write_conn`` - This is the connection structure which is used for reading from the communications device, for example a UART port or UDP socket.
-It should implement the Write trait.
+- ``write_conn`` - This is the connection structure which is used for reading from the communications device, for example a UART port or UDP socket
 - ``read`` - (Optional) A pointer to the function which should be used to read a message from the communications device
 - ``write`` - A list of function pointers for all available ways that messages may be written to